-Linkage
+• Linkage

-For recipients who reside in the community, the POC must be completed and approved by the OAAS designee or OAAS regional office within 35 calendar days following the date of the notification of linkage by the data management contractor.
+For recipients who reside in the community, the Plan of Care must be completed and approved by the OAAS designee or OAAS regional office within 35 calendar days following the date of the notification of linkage by the data management contractor.
 All incomplete packages will be returned.

-For recipients who reside in a nursing facility, the POC must be completed and approved by the OAAS designee or OAAS regional office, within 45 calendar days following the date of the notification of linkage by the data management contractor.
+For recipients who reside in a nursing facility, the Plan of Care must be completed and approved by the OAAS designee or OAAS regional office, within 45 calendar days following the date of the notification of linkage by the data management contractor.
 All incomplete packages will be returned.